-Sports were always on TV in Considine’s home.
-But even with the seemingly consistent sports coverage as a young woman she was unaware that women played professional rugby due to the lack of mainstream coverage of the sport.
+Sports was always on television in the Considine household but even with the seemingly consistent sports coverage, as a young woman she was unaware that women played professional rugby due to the lack of mainstream coverage of the sport.

 She is adamant that “just because you don’t win a gold or silver medal in the Olympics doesn’t mean that you don’t warrant airtime or coverage.”
 This coverage is essential to providing young girls with role models and it allows them to envision themselves playing that sport one day.

 As a passionate teacher she is aware that “it is not just about sport role models.
 There’s a lot of different role models and it’s changing the perception of the world for young girls.”